sighupio/fury-kubernetes-ingress/README.md

 Forecastle list all the annotated ingress (applications) that exists in your cluster with and icon grouped by namesapce, in a nice web UI.
 It let's you search, personalize the header for the landing page (title and colors), let's you list custom ingress and add details to each entry.

-You can use Forecastle as the entrypoint to your cluster to discover easily the running applications.
+Use Forecastle as your cluster entry point to discover the running applications easily.

 To deploy the `forecastle` package: